NorthernLightsDevel/NorthernLightsDevel.github.io/content/posts/InstallingArch.md

           ```

     1.  ### Partition the disk
-        We will create 2 partitions in this guide, where the first is teh EFI partition, and the second is the encrypted btrfs partition where the remainding files are stored
+        We will create 2 partitions in this guide, where the first is the EFI partition, and the second is the encrypted btrfs partition where the remaining files are stored
         > Example partition layout
         >  ```fdisk
         >  Id  Size              Type              Filesystem
         >  1   1GiB              EFI(ef00)         FAT 32
-        >  2   Remainding space  Linux LUKS(8309)  LUKS
+        >  2   Remaining space  Linux LUKS(8309)  LUKS
         >  ```
         ```bash
         $ gdisk /dev/nvme0n1
         ```
         > Create a new GPT partition header with `o` option
         > Create a new 1GB *EFI* partion with the `n` option and set code to `ef00`
-        > Create a new Linux LUKS partition for the remainding disk space with the `n` option and set code to `8309`
+        > Create a new Linux LUKS partition for the remaining disk space with the `n` option and set code to `8309`
         > Save the partition layout with the `w` option, this will exit gdisk simultaneously.

     1.  ### Format the EFI partition